cosmiceternityy/cosmiceternityy/README.md

 hi!! go sign my ata!

 I'm Dorian!
-I go by any pronouns, including it/its ^_^
+I go by any pronouns, it/its slightly preferred ^_^

 no dni!
 I hide/mute freely. minors under 15 iwc

 I'm afk/offtab a LOT, I prefer if you whisper to interact - feel free to c+h, int, boop, kiss and cover me anytime! sometimes being fully covered makes me uncomfy, I will tell you or move if this happens.
 I struggle socially!
 I hardly approach/interact with anyone outside of my friend group and I'm always anxious of bothering, so I would REALLY appreciate if you interact first

-my native language is spanish, because of this I make many typos and my grammar is off sometimes
+my native language is spanish, I may make many typos and have off grammar sometimes

 sonic is my main fandom and interest ♡ you'll rarely see me using a sonic skin outside of sonic area though.
-Some of my other fandoms are atla, harry potter, epic the musical, marvel/dc, etc!
+Some of my other fandoms are atla, harry potter, musicals (stakid hatchetfield trilogy and etm are my favs rn), marvel/dc (more of a casual fan), etc!

 also, I'm a big multishipper!!
 I love most sonic pairings, feel free to yap about your ship with me anytime ♡